 2. Gently rinse your sweater, bearing in mind that wool is quite heavy when wet thus, care needs to be taken not to pull it out of shape by dragging or wringing.
-Some spots may need to be rinsed a little more thoroughly (cuffs, neckline and the incidental stain), and can be tackled with a stain removing soap.
+Some spots may need to be rinsed a little more thoroughly (cuffs, neckline, and the incidental stain), and can be tackled with a stain removing soap.

 3. After rinsing through a couple of times to wash off any residual suds, your Aran can be pressed out and towel-rolled (the blocking technique).
 This means that instead of wringing and pulling the saturated garment, you fold or roll it up into a shape that can be squeezed first, and, pressed while rolled up inside a towel second - to get rid of as much water as possible.

-4. The wet garment will still be too heavy to hang up at this point; instead, it will need to be laid out flat on a clothes rack and reshaped to its original dimensions.
-Wet wool moves readily, so dont be precious and give it a tug where some sleeve, or body length seems to have gone skimpy.
+4. The wet garment will still be too heavy to hang up at this point; instead, it will need to be laid out flat on clothes rack and reshaped to its original dimensions.
+Wet wool moves readily, so dont be precious and give it a tug where some sleeve or body length seems to have gone skimpy.

-5.The trick to a drying a wool sweater quickly is to position the clothes rack in spot where there is good circulation of air, and a source of ambient (never direct) heat.
+The trick to a drying a wool sweater quickly is to position the clothes rack in a spot where there is a good circulation of air and a source of ambient (never direct) heat.

-All wool garments let go of odours as easily as they absorb them.
+All wool garments let go of odors as easily as they absorb them.
 Just hanging your Aran sweater up in a room that has good circulation of fresh air coming through it, can completely refresh it in a matter of hours.

 To treat a chunkier knit piece: a battery-operated lint shaver comes in handy.
 The small rotating blades will cut off only the balls of fluff without damaging the yarn so that the stitches remain intact.
 It is always better to do regular de-fuzzing of your sweater than to let pilling spread and matt.